-Open-Face Chinese Poker by Isabelle “No Mercy” Mercier, Part 5: Being Observant in OFC
+Open-Face Chinese Poker by Isabelle “No Mercy” Mercier, Part 6: The Two-Pair Pickle

 Tonybet Poker ambassador Isabelle Mercier returns with more tips and advice for playing open-face Chinese poker.